mauplo/AVLTree/README.md

     * Print Binary Tree in 2-Dimensions by Arnab Kundu
     * Used for tests of the tree implementation
     * Slight modification to indclude the balance factor when printing the tree

+Note: this implementation is probably not the standard.